sjhloco/nornir_validate/README.md

 ### Imported

-Rather than using the inventory in *nornir_validate* the *validate_task* function can be imported into a script to make use of an already existing Nornir inventory.
+Rather than using the inventory in *nornir_validate* the ***validate_task*** function can be imported into a script to make use of an already existing nornir inventory.

 ```python
 from nornir import InitNornir